 Commercially available nest boxes come in a huge range of shapes and sizes, but beware: while some provide a perfect breeding cavity for birds, others are far from ideal.
 Here are our guidelines to help you choose wisely

-- Only choose a box made from an insulating material such as wood or a special waterproof wood/concrete compound like WoodcretePLUS™ used for the National Nest Box Week “Official” Box.
+- Only choose a box made from an insulating material such as wood or a special waterproof wood/concrete compound like WoodcretePLUS™.

 - To provide insulation and be durable, the walls of wooden boxes should be at least 15mm thick.
 Wooden boxes can be safely treated on the outside with a preservative provided it is non-toxic and water-based.
-A box made from cedar, oak or beech will far outlive one made from softwood such as pine
+A box made from cedar, oak or beech will outlive one made from softwood such as pine.

 - Choose a box with a 32mm entrance hole as this is the ideal size for all small hole-nesting birds such as sparrows and tits.
-Choose a smaller 26mm hole only if you want to restrict the box to Blue Tits.
+Choose a smaller 28 mm hole only if you want to restrict the box to Blue Tits.

 - The box should not be too small inside as birds may lay fewer eggs in smaller boxes.
 The internal floor area should at least 130 square centimetres (20 square inches).